Toasted Breadcrumb and Vegan Parmesan Kale Salad

 This post may contain affiliate links, please see our privacy policy for details.

+Get ready to take everything you think you know about kale salads and throw it out the window.
+This kale salad has so many good things going on.
 Toasted breadcrumbs tossed in vegan butter; salty, savory vegan parmesan; crunchy sunflower seeds; chopped kale; finely diced red onion; and a lemon garlic vinaigrette that is so simple and packed with tons of flavor.

+First thing we need to do is make our breadcrumbs.
 Today we are making these from scratch.
 Which is much easier than you’d think.

 You ever have a few slices of bread left that are a day or two away from going bad?
 That is the perfect bread to use for this.
 It’s already a little dry and will crisp up nicely in the oven.

-TSV TIP: I used whole wheat sourdough, but you could use any bread you have on hand – or gluten free bread if needed.
+TIP: I used whole wheat sourdough, but you could use any bread you have on hand – or gluten free bread if needed.

+And, while the bread is doing its thing, we are going to whisk up the dressing.
 This dressing is one of my favorites.
 All you need is olive oil, red wine vinegar, garlic, lemon juice, salt & pepper.
 So simple, but so, so good.

 Now that all of the “hard” parts are done (let’s be honest, there’s nothing hard about this recipe), we’ll just combine everything in a large bowl and call it a day.

-This salad is great on its own, but it also makes the best side salad>>>I’m thinking alongside a big plate of spaghetti topped with Spicy Marinara Sauce and Vegan Cauliflower Meatballs.
-Mmmmmmmmmm.
+This salad is great on its own, but it also makes the best side salad.
+I’m thinking alongside a plate of Spaghetti & Meatballs or Cauliflower Alfredo.

 And I hope that after all of my gushing over this recipe you may have had a change of heart about kale salads.
 Fingers crossed!